3-Flows with Large Support: Cycles and Edge-Cuts of Size Four

 By assumption, $C$ cannot contain a vertex corresponding to a 112 triangle.
 If there is an edge of $C$ of residue 2, then we get an immediate contradiction to Lemma~\ref{tame2insq}.
 So, every edge of $C$ has residue 1 and by Lemma~\ref{even2} all edges incident with the vertices of $C$ have residue 1.
 Assume that the vertices of $C$ are cyclically ordered $v_1, \ldots, v_4$ so that $G^{\Delta} - \{v_1 v_2, v_3 v_4 \}$ is cyclically 3-edge-connected.
 It now follows from the previous observation that both $G^{\Delta} - \{ v_1, v_4 \}$ and $G^{\Delta} - \{ v_2, v_3 \}$ are cyclically 3-edge-connected.
 If $v_1$ and~$v_4$ both correspond to either triads or triangles in $G^{\Delta}$ and also $v_2$ and~$v_3$ both correspond to either triads or triangles in $G^{\Delta}$, then we can apply Lemma~\ref{deleteadj} to $v_1, v_4$ and also to $v_2, v_3$.
 This means, that the exceptional configuration in the statement of Lemma~\ref{deleteadj} appears in both cases.
 Consequently, all of $v_1,\ldots,v_4$ are in distance at most~2 from $w$, thus two of them are adjacent to the same neighbour of~$w$.
 Hence, there is either a triangle in~$G^{\Delta}$ (contradiction with the cyclic edge-connectivity), or a 4-cycle through $v_1 v_4$, or through $v_2 v_3$, different from~$C$ (contradiction with Lemma~\ref{deleteadj}).

 It follows that we may assume (without loss) that $v_1$ corresponds to a 111 triangle and $v_4$ corresponds to a triad.
 It now follows from Lemma~\ref{all1insq} that the subgraph of $G^{\bullet}$ corresponding to $C$ is given by one of the configurations Figure~\ref{reducesqares} above.
 Here all of the ears in the figure will have length 1 mod 3 by our assumptions on $w$.
-In both cases we have indicated a partial ear decomposition which yields a reducible subgraph (since two of the new ears will have length 1 modulo 3), thus completing the proof of this case.
+In both cases we have indicated a partial ear decomposition (on the right, we may remove them in order $a$, $b$, $c$, $d$).
+These decompositions yield a reducible subgraph (since two of the new ears will have length 1 mod~3), thus completing the proof of this case.

 \paragraph{Case 2: $G^{\Delta}$ contains a 4-cycle of type $\beta$.}